stevegrunwell/wp-client-reference/README.md

 * Major refactor of the `WP_Client_Reference` class
 * Use dashicons (WordPress 3.8+) for the Articles and Knowledgebase menus

+#### Planned

+* Sorting in the post list
+* Re-work templates to work with the more responsive WordPress admin area
+* Internationalization

 ### Version 0.6 and Beyond

 * Further emphasis on client-facing view